canmod/macpan2/inst/starter_models/shiver/README.md

 # try calibratings ....
 # can we estimate fit to real data and see if we can get similar estimates for
 # beta and E_I ratio
+# # converges and get similar estimates when phi is constant
+# # makes sense I think because these parameters don't relate to vaccination rate
 cal_vaccine_supply = mp_tmb_calibrator(
   spec = spec_vaccine_rate |> mp_rk4()
   , data = reported_hospitalizations